mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 Used by: PISP

 The HTTP request `GET /consentRequests/<ID>` is used to get information about a previously requested consent.
-The `<ID>` in the URI should contain the requestId that was assigned to the request by the PISP when the PISP originated the request.
+The `<ID>` in the URI should contain the consentRequestId that was assigned to the request by the PISP when the PISP originated the request.

 Callback and data model information for `GET /consentRequests/<ID>`: